SprintHive/react-starter/README.md

 The following commands are to be run from the project root.

-The basic dev workflow is to open 2 terminals and run the client in one and the server in the other.
+The basic dev workflow is to open 3 terminals and run the client, the server and horton.

     # Start the client
     yarn client

     # Start the sever
     yarn server

+    # Start horton
+    yarn horton

 Bundling the client for production